jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 ## Foreword

 The City of Ottawa accepts service requests for activities that require action by city-led departments.
 A summary of requests for services, as well as associated data, is available to the public via the city’s open data portal.
 >"Data is presented by ward and shows the responsible City department and service request description."
-(City of Ottawa, 2023) (cite) https://open.ottawa.ca/
+(The City of Ottawa, 2023)

 Analysis of the data can provide an indication of the issues and problems citizens encounter in the city.
 This project will use this data to identify potential stories that would be of interest to the community.